Bijesse/tesselHueSwitch/README.md

 ![Image](http://i.imgur.com/ZhqZ2rh.jpg)

 ## Update Nov 3 2018
 The original script from 2016 has been updated for my new apartment.
 Each button has been updated to a new feature.
-The most recent file is `room-all.js` Next I am planning to incorpoarate a motion sensor.
+The most recent file is `room-all.js` Next I am planning to incorporate a motion sensor.